A Friend of the Family (miniseries): Casting

 Prior to receiving the script for A Friend of the Family, Colin Hanks had not heard Broberg's story; he almost declined the role of Bob Broberg, not wanting to play "a super nice Mormon that goes through a bunch of stuff".
 Hanks watched Abducted in Plain Sight after reading the first three screenplays.
 He could not stop thinking about the Brobergs' story and discussed it with many people.
 After two years of the COVID-19 pandemic, Hanks challenged himself to work on projects that scared him.
-He said he "really looked at [A Friend of the Familys] story as that challenge, and ... just jumped off the cliff and got to work".
-Hanks found Bob was a difficult character to portray, saying he had no similarities to the character and that he was "so petrified".
-Jan told Hanks Bob often said "every day is a bonus", which significantly enhanced Hanks's portrayal: he said, "That was such an important thing that I came back to quite a bit, because no matter what is happening, ... to still have that point of view—even on the darkest of days—that every day is a bonus, that was so helpful".
+He found Bob was a difficult character to portray, saying he had no similarities to the character and that he was "so petrified".
 Lio Tipton, who portrays Gail Berchtold, was interested in the show due to the Brobergs' involvement, and was also a fan of Antosca and Hittman.
-Of the main cast, the least was known about Gail and there was nothing clear about her position.
-Tipton often met with Hittman to discuss this; Tipton wanted to focus on how hard Gail worked to keep her family secure and together.
-Tipton attempted to focus on the interactions with Lacy's character and tried to avoid taking sides during their performance.

 Mckenna Grace (left) and Hendrix Yancey share the role of Jan Broberg.

 Hendrix Yancey and Mckenna Grace portray younger and older versions of Jan Broberg, respectively.
 Antosca was insistent on not casting adult actors who looked young for the role.
 Grace studied Broberg's story in depth, reading Stolen Innocence, court documents, diary entries, and letters between Broberg and Berchtold.
 While filming, Grace tried to spend as much time as she could with Yancey. and copied her mannerisms and smile.
 Grace also worked alongside Broberg.
-Despite enjoying freedom as an actor, Grace wanted to connect with Broberg and understand as much as she could about her thoughts and feelings at the time.
-Broberg and Grace discussed subtle gestures such an nail-biting to show stress.
-Grace described the role as "really emotionally and sometimes physically exhausting"; she had to push her abilities and blend three versions of Broberg—her own, Yancey's, and the real-life Broberg.